Product Rule, Chain Rule & Inverse Functions

 Monotonicity and Invertibility

 A function is invertible only if it is monotonic — meaning it is always increasing or always decreasing.
-If it turns around (has a local max or min), then two different \(x\)-values give the same \(y\), and you can’t reverse the process uniquely.
+If it reverses direction (has a local maximum or minimum), then two different \(x\)-values yield the same \(y\), and the process cannot be reversed uniquely.

 How to Check: The Discriminant Test